soulspace-org/overarch/doc/topics/templates.md

 the generation on a view level.

 ### Example Templates
-Some example templates can be found in the [templates](/templates) folder.
+Example templates can be found in the [templates](/templates) folder.
+The provided templates are usable as is, but they also provide a starting point for organization or project specific templates.

+As the model is extensible via custom keys and this information is provided for the templates, custom templates can make use of all those custom information in the model.
+For example, if containers have a custom key :my-org/repository-url, you can use this information in the documentation templates to provide a link to the repository of each container.

 ### Example Generation Config File
 ```clojure